Eco-Friendly Metal Shingle Roof Review — Fort Saskatchewan, AB (Installed 2017)

 Fort Saskatchewan, AB

+Dear Neil, We are very pleased with our choice of environmentally conscious new shingles and they look great!
+It was amazing to think that this was accomplished in just a little more than 24 hours from start to finish.
 The installers were courteous and respectful of our belongings, letting us know to move one of our cars to ensure that there was no risk of debris falling into it.
 I would certainly recommend Interlock to any of my friends and neighbours, and I look forward to enjoying knowing that our roof is gorgeous and ready to handle any weather!

-Local Interlock Metal Roofing Company Near Fort Saskatchewan
+Local Interlock Roofing Company Near Fort Saskatchewan

 Interlock Metal Roofing (Alberta) Ltd.